 The Relationship between Crime and Punishment

-Breaking down the data by region and using the classic division of the United States (Northeast, Midwest, South and West), the Northeast region, which uses the death penalty the least, had the lowest murder rate of the 4 geographic regions: 3.3 per 100,000 inhabitants (0.2 less than in 2013).
-By contrast, the South, which carries out, on average, more executions in the United States, had the highest murder rate: 5.5 (up from 5.3 in 2013).
-This fact is interpreted by many as proof that the death penalty has no impact as a deterrent, given that where it is not in effect, there are actually less homicides compared to where it is used heavily and with certain ostentation.
+Breaking down the data by region and using the classic division of the United States (Northeast, Midwest, South and West), the Northeast region, which uses the death penalty the least, had the lowest murder rate of the 4 geographic regions.
+By contrast, the South, which carries out, on average, more executions in the United States, had the highest murder rate: 5.9.
+To have a comparative measure, in recent years, the number of homicides in Italy has always been limited to over 500, with a homicide rate of less than 1/100,000.

 In recent years, opinion polls show a basic ambivalence: when given a simple “yes” or “no” to whether one supports the death penalty, the answer “yes” maintains favour, and its decline, year by year, is slow.
 Instead, when opinion polls include a question offering life imprisonment without parole, things change drastically.